Dirrbick/Learning-Journal/README.md

 2. Nothing is "Too Hard".
      - Everything is a New Challenge
 3. There is no such thing as a mistake.
-     -The lightbulb wasn't invented on the first try.
+     - The lightbulb wasn't invented on the first try.

 #### Leaning Journal